 There is no substitute for talking through your situation face-to-face with one of our family solicitors.
 We offer new clients an initial fixed fee meeting in our Newbury, Thatcham or Maidenhead offices.
 In this meeting we will explain your options to you and give you the information you need to make the right decision for you.

-Many of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with divorce, separation and other family problems in an amicable manner in accordance with a code of conduct.
+All of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with divorce, separation and other family problems in an amicable manner in accordance with a code of conduct.

 Gain peace of mind and understand your options.
 Click here to request an appointment.Watch our Family Law FAQs playlist on YouTube